-He couldn’t find work elsewhere either.
-Think about it.
-Ivan worked in the restaurant industry, how could he get a job without a permanent address?
-Even if he had gotten a job, how could he have showered and cleaned up everyday to get to the restaurant?
+He couldn’t find work elsewhere, either.
+Think about how difficult it would be to get a job without a permanent address.
+Ivan also worked in the restaurant industry; even if he had gotten a job, how could he have showered and cleaned up everyday to get to the restaurant?
 Not many would appreciate their waiter or cook roaming around having gone days without a shower, unshaven, and disheveled.
 Where would he put his somehow clean clothes (including his work outfit), razor, deodorant, toothbrush and toothpaste?
 These are all things that we take for granted.
-It makes it hard for us to understand the issue, here.
-People experiencing homelessness don’t have access to the facilities and advantages that we use without thinking everyday-that’s what makes them homeless.
+People experiencing homelessness don’t have access to these facilities and advantages we use without thinking everyday-that’s what makes them homeless.

-(Ivan is now no longer homeless, and is currently working with LTHC to give back after they helped him get back on his feet)
+(Ivan is now no longer experiencing homelessness, and is currently working with LTHC to give back after they helped him get back on his feet)

-It should be said that alcoholism, drug addiction, and mental illness rates are indeed far higher in people experiencing homelessness than in those not, especially so in those that are chronically homeless.
-These underlying issues compound, and make it even harder for them to integrate.
+It should be said that alcoholism, drug addiction, and mental illness rates are indeed far higher in people experiencing homelessness than in those not, especially so in those who are chronically homeless.
+These underlying issues compound, and make it even harder to integrate back into productive society.

 So, in order to help people experiencing homelessness, we need to do more than just provide a roof and a cot.
-We need to treat the underlying issues, reteach these skills they need, and break the cycle of homelessness.
+We need to treat the underlying issues, reteach the skills they need, and break the cycle of homelessness.
 This is what LTHC strives to do.
-Rather than just provide a shelter, which doesn’t help the overall issue; LTHC provides services to get them out of their situation.
-They provide shelter and food, but also computers to look for a place to live, clothes and counselors for job interviews, supplies to get people by until their first paycheck comes in, and more.
+Rather than just provide a shelter, which doesn’t help to solve the issue; LTHC provides services to get these people out of their situation.
+The center provides shelter and food, but also computers to look for a place to live, clothes and counselors for job interviews, supplies to get people by until their first paycheck comes in, and more.
 LTHC is also currently planning to build a new center that will provide 24/7 service for those in need of it.